wgbrown/PBILearningResources/DataEngineer/PowerBI.md

-Advanced tecniques for users who have mastered the basics
+Advanced tecniques for users who have mastered the basics.

+Pick and choose the topics of interest

 **Power BI navigation** - Navigation has quite a bit of impact on use adoption.